-The last time my husband and I were in Paris was about seven years ago.
-We toured the Catacombs underneath the city, but my memories of the experience managed to fade over time.
+The last time my husband and I were in France, we toured the Catacombs of Paris, but my memories of the experience managed to fade over time.
 I do remember that it was fairly dark, a little creepy (which I’m cool with), and that most of our photos didn’t turn out very well because flash photography was prohibited.
 This year, we decided to go back again, this time with better-quality cameras.
 What a difference it made to have cameras that work well in low-light settings!

 The next day wasn’t actually any better.
 Even though we showed up a half-hour before the Catacombs were set to open, there was already a line-up around the block to get in!